CompuTec/computec-docs/docs/appengine/plugins-user-guide/bulk-changes-on-bills-of-materials/installation-and-configuration.md

 For plug-in installation please follow this link: [Configuration and Administration](../../administrators-guide/configuration-and-administration/overview.md).

-### ProcessForce
+## ProcessForce

-As an option you can call Bulk Change plug-in from inside the Process Force:
+As an option, you can call Bulk Change plug-in from inside the Process Force:

 ![Bulk Change Plugin](./media/bulk-changes-of-bom/image2020-3-25-16-40-30.png)